scanoss/engine/README.md

 By freeing developers to focus on writing great, compliant code that they and their team can completely trust, applications are finished earlier, quality is consistently higher, and development costs are dramatically lower.

+# Setup
+The Scanoss engine requires a Knowledge database installed for retrieving results.
+Scanoss use the SCANOSS LDB (Linked-list database) as a shared library.
+LDB Source code and installation guide can be found on https://github.com/scanoss/ldb
+The knowledge database is incrementally built using the SCANOSS mining tool (minr).
+It source code and installation guide can be found on https://github.com/scanoss/minr

 # Installation

 The SCANOSS Inventory Engine a command-line tool used for comparing a file or directory against the SCANOSS Knowledgebase.
 The source code can be downloaded and compiled as follows: